eweviwo/central/CONTRIBUTING.md

 # Research Development

 Research is developed in this [repo](https://github.com/eweviwo/research).
-Our research is abstracted in a notepad file by using some of the conventions of [Backus–Naur form grammar]().
-The research will outlay the focus points or thematic areas for our podcasts or discussions.
-Producers and presenters will use this file as their reference points for intellectual development of content.
-It is open to input and anyone can raise an issue or PR about it.
+Our research is abstracted into a single a notepad file for now.
+Producers and presenters will use this file as their reference points for content development.
+We welome diverse researchers and enthusiasts to contribute to it.

 # Applications (for Producers & Presenters)